General Foundations of Algebra

 Introduction

-The Algebra strand brings together concepts essential to mathematics for representing and analyzing relationships found in many everyday situations.
+The Algebra strand brings together concepts essential to mathematics and used for representing and analyzing relationships found in many everyday situations.

-In the junior grades, students observe changes in the world around them and describe and represent them first in concrete and semi-concrete ways and then in symbolic ways.
+In the junior grades, students observe changes in the world around them and describe and represent them first in concrete and visual (semi-concrete) ways and then in symbolic ways.

 Algebraic Thinking

-Of the many elements that contribute to effective teaching in modelling and algebra, some have a greater impact on the development of algebraic thinking.
-Thus, it is important to recognize particularly the following:
+Of the many elements that contribute to effective teaching and modelling of algebra, some have a greater impact on the development of algebraic thinking, namely a focus on:

 • fundamental processes to access higher levels of abstraction (abstracting, generalizing and operating on variables);